sunfounder/pico-2w-kit/docs/source/cproject/ar_mpu6050.rst

 6.3 Read from the MPU-6050
 ===============================

-In this lesson, we'll explore how to interface the **MPU-6050** 6-axis motion tracking sensor with the Raspberry Pi Pico 2w.
-The MPU-6050 combines a 3-axis gyroscope and a 3-axis accelerometer, providing raw sensor data over the I2C communication protocol.
+In this lesson, we'll explore how to interface the **MPU-6050** 6-axis motion tracking sensor with the Raspberry Pi Pico 2 W. The MPU-6050 combines a 3-axis gyroscope and a 3-axis accelerometer, providing raw sensor data over the I2C communication protocol.

 * :ref:`cpn_mpu6050`